Kim-King001/se-day-2-git-and-github-Kimutai/README.md

 5. Create the Repository:
 	Click the "Create repository" button to finalize the setup.

-...
-If you have an existing local project that you want to push to GitHub, navigate to your project directory in your command line and run: bash
+...If you have an existing local project that you want to push to GitHub, navigate to your project directory in your command line and run: bash
 ```
  git init